Joshua Davis (designer): Dreamless

 Dreamless.org was the site of a popular Internet forum, hosted by Joshua Davis from 1999 to 2001.
 Its minimal design, understated Web presence and hidden registration page all added to its intrigue, and for a while it was a gathering place for many graphic and web designers and programmers.
 "Photoshop Battles" were a popular activity among forum members, leading into the internet phenomenon now referred to as Photoshop tennis.

 The community of Dreamless traveled past the boundaries of the Internet — impromptu local meetings ("riots", as Davis called them) were arranged for Dreamless users to meet face-to-face and exchange ideas.

 Threadless founders Jake Nickell and Jacob DeHart met while active in the Dreamless community, and started Threadless after Jake won a T-shirt design competition run by Dreamless.

 One notorious forum on Dreamless was "08 - Meaningless and Shallow", a topical free-for-all which led to numerous flame wars, post floods and user-led XSS vandalism.
 After several "meltdowns" and member disputes, Davis closed Dreamless in July 2001.

 The link was reused to host Davis's Minecraft server.
 While private at the time of its creation, it is now open to everyone.
 The server was used mainly by the Deadmau5 mau5ville Minecraft community.
+As of July 2021 the minecraft server is no longer running.